EthanHaque/cat_image_separator/README.md

 This project sorts those images out with near perfect accuracy (~98-99% accuracy)
 ## How it Works
-I created and trained an optimized version of Inception ResNet V2 for classifying cats and wrote created a command-line utility for the project.
+I created and trained an optimized version of Inception ResNet V2 for classifying cats and wrote a command-line utility for the project.
 ## How to Download it
 Download the [latest release](https://github.com/EthanHaque/cat_image_separator/releases/tag/v1.0), and the tensorflow model available here: [Shared Drive Link](https://drive.google.com/drive/folders/169dPptMA6AdbJPRpZTgIagdIugSIXwMG?usp=sharing).
 <br>